vengi-voxel/vengi/docs/voxconvert/Index.md

 `./vengi-voxconvert --merge --scale infile outfile`

+* `--export-palette`: will save the included palette as png next to the source file.
+Use in combination with `--src-palette`.
+* `--force`: overwrite existing files
 * `--merge`: will merge a multi layer volume (like vox, qb or qbt) into a single volume of the target file
 * `--scale`: perform lod conversion of the input volume (50% scale per call)
-* `--export-palette`: will save the included palette as png next to the source file
+* `--script`: execute the given script - see [scripting support](../LUAScript.md) for more details
 * `--src-palette`: will use the included palette and doesn't perform any quantization to the default palette

 Just type `vengi-voxconvert` to get a full list of commands and options.